gsantostasi/AlphaHubTrader/README.md

 Check regularly for updates.
 Latest version is V1_23 4/29/2021.
 Also check the Optimizer Trader,  Optimizer V1_9 as an alternative (see below).

-Also please check our Community based AlphaHub Trader solutions (for an open source, alternative programming languages and support for other brokers):
+Also please check our Community based AlphaHub Trader open-source solutions (different programming languages and support for other brokers):

 https://github.com/gsantostasi/AlphaHub-Trader-source-code